Stanford prison experiment: Critiques of scientific validity

 In 1975, Ali Banuazizi and Siamak Movahedi argued that the behavior of the participants in the SPE was a result of demand characteristics and not the prison environment, that there is no single definition of prisoner behavior, and that participants were simply acting in the role in which they had been cast.
 Participants' behavior may have also been influenced by knowing that they were watched (Hawthorne effect).
 Instead of being restrained by fear of an observer, guards may have behaved more aggressively when supervisors observing them did not restrain them.
 The study was also criticized for demand characteristics in 2012 by psychologist Peter Gray, who argued that participants in psychological experiments are more likely to do what they believe the researchers want them to do, and specifically in the case of the SPE, "to act out their stereotyped views of what prisoners and guards do."

 In 2007, Thomas Carnahan and Sam McFarland argued that the experiment suffers from selection bias, as the recruiting posters for SPE specifically advertised participation in a study about prison life.
 Carnahan and McFarland argued that those who applied to participate with the SPE thus likely already had traits associated with abusiveness, aggression, authoritarianism, Machiavellianism, social dominance orientation, and narcissism.
 Further, low dispositional empathy and altruism would also be indicators of someone who would volunteer.

-In 2018 Thibault Le Texier, a French researcher, in his book, Histoire d'un Mensonge (The History of a Lie), questions the scientific validity and merit of the SPE.
-He further discussed his critiques in an article published by the APA in 2019.
+In 2018, Thibault Le Texier, a French researcher, questioned the scientific validity and merit of the experiment in his book Histoire d'un mensonge (The History of a Lie).
+He further discussed his critiques in an article published by the American Psychological Association in 2019.
 Le Texier asserts his arguments using testimonies of those participants who were assigned as guards.
 In his opinion, the sadism and submission displayed in the SPE was directly caused by Zimbardo's instructions to the guards and the guards' desire to please the researchers.
 In particular, he has established that the guards were asked directly to behave in certain ways in order to confirm Zimbardo's conclusions, which were largely written in advance of the experiment.
 Zimbardo and colleagues contend that Le Texier's critiques were mostly ad hominem and ignored available data that contradicts his counterarguments.